kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 * **From `Retain` to a deletion policy**

-The StatefulSet PVCs are updated with an ownerRef to the StatefulSet.
+When mutating from the `Retain` policy to a deletion policy, the StatefulSet PVCs are updated with an ownerRef to the StatefulSet.
 If a scale-down is in process, remaining PVCs are given an ownerRef to their Pod (by index, as above).

-When mutating from the `Retain` policy to a deletion policy,

 ### Cluster role change for statefulset controller